UK guide • SEO-safe redesign • Practical checklist

 • FAQs

-Most ranking drops happen because URLs change, content gets thinner, or internal links break.
+Most redesign-related ranking drops happen because URLs change, content gets thinner or internal links are broken.

 Do this